nexus-mcp-infra/similarity-search-api-sdk/README.md

 # Similarity Search API

-Stateless vector similarity with NMI+Cosine fusion.
-No index setup.
-No persistent storage.
-One call.
+Stateless semantic similarity over HTTP — no vector database, no infrastructure, no setup.

 ---